Korey Lee Preview, Player Props: White Sox vs. Padres

-The Chicago White Sox, including Korey Lee (batting .071 in his past 10 games, with a double and a walk), take on starting pitcher Michael Wacha and the San Diego Padres at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+The Chicago White Sox and Korey Lee, who went 1-for-2 last time out, battle Pedro Avila and the San Diego Padres at Guaranteed Rate Field, Sunday at 3:10 PM ET.

 Sportsbook Promo Codes